Chicago Bridge Accident Lawyers

-These are just a few examples of numerous serious accidental injuries and fatalities that have affected bridge construction crew members in the United States in recent years.
-Whether a bridge accident results in a fall injury, a burn injury, a crush injury or a back or neck injury, the injured person or surviving family members inevitably face great expenses and losses.
-Anesi, Ozmon, Rodin, Novak & Kohen Ltd., in Chicago, represents injured bridge construction workers and family members in the case of a death on the job.
+These are just a few examples of the numerous serious accidental injuries and fatalities that have affected bridge construction crew members in the United States in recent years.
+Whether a bridge accident results in a fall, burn, crush back or neck injury, the injured person or surviving family members inevitably face great expenses and losses.
+Anesi, Ozmon, Rodin, Novak & Kohen Ltd. represents injured bridge construction workers and family members in catastrophic bridge accident cases.

 A detailed investigation after a bridge accident may determine liability on the part of one or more of the following:

 Investigators may learn that OSHA safety regulations were violated.
 Workers may not have had proper fall protection gear.
 Structures to support workers may not have been properly erected.
 Electrical hazards may not have been taken into account.
 In the case of a bridge collapse, determination of liability may be a lengthy process.
 Serious or catastrophic injuries result in extraordinary expenses and losses.
 Aggressive, trustworthy legal counsel is essential for injured people and their families after a bridge accident.

 It is important to work with highly experienced, accomplished attorneys to maximize recovery of compensation.
 Lawyers at Anesi, Ozmon, Rodin, Novak & Kohen Ltd. have the resources and skills needed to advocate effectively on behalf of people injured in any type of bridge accident.